vekatze/neut/book/src/modules.md

 <div class="info-block">

 The compiler links the resulting foreign object files without any name mangling.
-You're strongly encouraged to prefix names in your foreign sources with your module name and the major version to avoid name collision.
+You're strongly encouraged to prefix names in your foreign sources with your module name and the major version to avoid name collisions.
 You can find an example of prefixed names [here](https://github.com/vekatze/neut-core/blob/0570cd5aa17914bef7021b7e88ca1fa421af721e/source/foreign.c).

 </div>